Corvette C3 Specs by year:

 The interior of the 1970 Corvettes was also redesigned to make it even roomier.

-The changes to the 1971 Corvette from the previous year were only minimal, only the engine side had actual changes.
+The changes to the 1971 Corvette from the previous year were minimal, with actual modifications occurring only to the engine.
 The emission regulations became stricter and because of this, it was the first year when the engines were designed to run on low-octane unleaded gasoline.

 The 1972 model year was almost identical to the previous year's Corvette, both mechanically and visually.